MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-ATPProtectionPolicyRule.md

 Remove-ATPProtectionPolicyRule -Identity "Standard Preset Security Policy"
 ```

-This example removes the existing rule that's associated with Defender for Office 365 protections in the Standard preset security policy.
+This example removes the existing rule for Defender for Office 365 protections in the Standard preset security policy.

 ## PARAMETERS